-Authentic, friendly and free of crowds, CRESTED BUTTE is a quaint 1880s mining town and designated National Register Historic District.
+Authentic, friendly and free of crowds, CRESTED BUTTE, COLORADO is a quaint 1880s mining town and designated National Register Historic District.
 Colorful Victorian buildings buzz with exceptional eateries, fun nightspots, sophisticated galleries, theaters, a museum, and unique shopping venues.

 The town embraces winter with events built from a special formula of costumes, snow sports, music and a big dose of enthusiasm.
 A ski jump in the middle of downtown?
 It happens during Big Air on Elk.
 The annual Alley Loop is the highest-altitude Nordic skiing marathon in the U.S. and certainly the most exuberant.
 Crested Butte Nordic is located right in the heart of town and Crested Butte Mountain Resort is just three miles north.